ZSHJoanna/pycs-diy/docs/tutorial/drawing.rst

 Building sets of mock curves
 ----------------------------

-This is done with one single function, the topmost wrapper, called :py:func:`pycs.sim.draw.multidraw`.
-It uses :py:func:`pycs.sim.draw.draw`, and stores the drawn curves in pickle files.
+This is done with one single function, the topmost wrapper, called :py:func:`pycs3.sim.draw.multidraw`.
+It uses :py:func:`pycs3.sim.draw.draw`, and stores the drawn curves in pickle files.
 The same function is also used to simply make a set that contains plain copies of your original curves (I agree, this seems stupid, but hey its flexible).

-.. note:: In any case, the curves returned by :py:func:`pycs.sim.draw.multidraw` are **raw observations** : they have no shifts, no ML.
+.. note:: In any case, the curves returned by :py:func:`pycs3.sim.draw.multidraw` are **raw observations** : they have no shifts, no ML.
 Just datapoints !

-These mock curves will later be analysed by :py:func:`pycs.sim.run.multirun`.
+These mock curves will later be analysed by :py:func:`pycs3.sim.run.multirun`.

 .. note:: The files I save are just pickles of lists of "lcs".
 You are welcome to read such a pickle and display it.